Undisputed II: Last Man Standing

-Undisputed II: Last Man Standing is a 2006 American direct-to-video martial arts film directed by Isaac Florentine and starring Michael Jai White, Scott Adkins, Eli Danker and Ben Cross.
-It is the sequel to the 2002 boxing film Undisputed.
+Undisputed II: Last Man Standing is a 2006 American direct-to-video martial arts action film directed by Isaac Florentine and starring Michael Jai White, Scott Adkins, Eli Danker and Ben Cross.
+It is the sequel to the boxing movie Undisputed (2002), and the second installment in the Undisputed franchise.
 White portrays ex-boxer George "Iceman" Chambers, a role originally played by Ving Rhames in the first film.
-It was followed by two sequels: Undisputed III: Redemption (2010) and Boyka: Undisputed (2017), which continue the story of Russian prison fighter Yuri Boyka, played by Adkins.
+It was followed by two sequels: Undisputed III: Redemption (2010) and Boyka: Undisputed (2017), which continues the story of Russian prison fighter Yuri Boyka, played by Adkins.

 Plot

-Some years after fighting Monroe "Undisputed" Hutchen in prison, former boxing champion George "Iceman" Chambers visits the Russian Federation for a series of boxing matches, where he is subsequently framed for possession of cocaine and once again sent to prison.
-There, he discovers a series of illegal mixed martial arts matches dominated by inmate Yuri Boyka.
+Some years after fighting Monroe "Undisputed" Hutchen in prison, former boxing champion George "Iceman" Chambers visits the Russian Federation for a series of boxing matches and commercial airings, where he is subsequently framed for possession of cocaine and once again sent to prison.
+There, he witnessed the harsh environment of a Russian prison and discovers a series of illegal mixed martial arts matches dominated by inmate Yuri Boyka.
 The prison officials arrange these fights and place large side-bets to make a personal profit, often at the expense of the fighters.
-Chambers shares a cell with Steven Parker, a British junkie.
+Chambers shares a cell with Stevie Parker, a British junkie.

 Mob boss Gaga and Warden Markov tell Chambers that if he fights Boyka, he will likely get an expedited appeal and early release.
-Chambers initially refuses, but after spending time in demeaning physical labor in the prison's sewer system and experiencing firsthand the brutality of the guards, he reluctantly agrees.
+Chambers initially refuses.
+As a result, he spent time in demeaning physical labor in the prison's sewer system, experienced firsthand the brutality of the guards.
+He expected his talent agent, Phil Gold, to get him acquitted, but after learning of Golds part in the set up, he reluctantly agrees to a match.
 He is rescued from both forms of humiliation by an inmate named Crot, who uses a wheelchair.
 Both fighters train hard for the match, though Chambers still relies on his boxing background while Boyka prepares a series of deadly kicks, throws, and grappling combinations designed to humiliate his opponent in the ring.
-Prior to the fight however, Boyka's gang force Steven, who is acting as Chambers' cornerman, to spike his water with a light sedative during the fight.
+Prior to the fight however, Boyka's gang force Stevie, who is acting as Chambers' cornerman, to spike his water with a light sedative during the fight.